 If you’re feeling brave, or have a great writing friend who’s willing, read aloud for an audience when you’re still in the editing stage.
 The power of those other ears cannot be underestimated.
 They are virgin ears.
 They hear things that you cannot.
 After my Mass Cultural Council reading, one of the other readers came up to me and said how much she liked the darkness in my writing.
 Darkness?
 I wondered.
 Of course, I’d just read a story about an accidental suicide, a pair of parents who can’t seem to comfort each other, and a realization that death is final—so, yeah, it’s dark.
 But I’d never realized it until I read it out loud and someone told me.
 (I tend to be a bit of a Mary sunshine in life, so I’m wearing this declaration of darkness as a badge of honor.)

 Similarly, you may discover that a story is about something different than you thought, or that people are laughing at the sad parts and you’ve written a comedy instead of a tragedy.
-But you’ll only find out if you open your mouth and read.subscribe to Ploughshares?
+But you’ll only find out if you open your mouth and read.Might we be so bold as to suggest that you subscribe to Ploughshares?